ZirixCZ/nvimai/README.md

 > That's a cool name, AY? nvimai.
 Nvim, Ay?
 Whatever.

 It's a plugin made to help with an AI addiction.
 Now we can code confidently knowing that at every moment we can go for the quick `:NAI tell me how the universe was created` to calm ourselves down a bit.
 Definitely being serious there.

-At it's current state the plugin can be used to communicate with openai and ollama models running locally.
+At it's current state the plugin can be used to communicate with openai and ollama.
 You can switch between these two by altering the config.
-You can also pick specific models, set token limits,.

 https://github.com/ZirixCZ/nvimai/assets/49836430/ffc4940e-07d9-4229-81c1-3727b017495f

 ## I want it ay!

-Alrighty, let's firstly decide if we want to run an ollama model locally or pay for the openai API.
+Alrighty, let's firstly decide if you want to run an ollama model locally or pay for the openai API.
 The Installation step is the same regardless of which you want to use.
 After installation choose either Ollama or OpenAI (or both!).

 ### Installation
 The plugin can be installed with your package manager of choice.
 Below there's an example of using Lazy, but Plug or Packer shouldn't be too different.